تحرير

 }

 This example contains two files, Assembly1.cs and Assembly2.cs.
 The first file contains a public base class, BaseClass, and another class, TestAccess.
-BaseClass owns a protected internal member, myValue, which is accessed by the TestAccess type.
-In the second file, an attempt to access myValue through an instance of BaseClass will produce an error, while an access to this member through an instance of a derived class, DerivedClass will succeed.
+BaseClass owns a protected internal member, myValue, which the TestAccess type accesses because they're in the same assembly.
+In the second file, an attempt to access myValue through an instance of BaseClass produces an error, while an access to this member through an instance of a derived class, DerivedClass succeeds.
+This access rule shows that protected internal allows access from any class within the same assembly or derived classes in any assembly, making it the most permissive of the protected access modifiers.

-Struct members cannot be protected internal because the struct cannot be inherited.
+Struct members can't be protected internal because the struct can't be inherited.

 Overriding protected internal members

-When overriding a virtual member, the accessibility modifier of the overridden method depends on the assembly where the derived class is defined.
+When you override a virtual member, the accessibility modifier of the overridden method depends on the assembly where you define the derived class.

-When the derived class is defined in the same assembly as the base class, all overridden members have protected internal access.
-If the derived class is defined in a different assembly from the base class, overridden members have protected access.
+When you define the derived class in the same assembly as the base class, all overridden members have protected internal access.
+If you define the derived class in a different assembly from the base class, overridden members have protected access.

 // Assembly1.cs